cyonii/jotleaf/README.md

 ## Getting Started

-Follow the following instructions to run a copy on your local machine.
+In other to get a copy up and running on your local machine, follow the step-by-step instruction below.

 - clone this repo by running `git clone git@github.com:cyonii/jotleaf.git`
-- run `cd jotleaf` to change into directory
+- run `cd jotleaf` to change into the project's directory
-- run `bundle install` to install all dependencies
+- run `bundle install` to install the project's dependencies
 - you may need to run `yarn install` to update yarn packages
 - run `rails db:create` and `rails db:migrate` to setup database
 - run `rails server` to start application